singhrahuldps/java_blog/4. Primitive Data Type/README.md

 All these values default to a 0 value or a false value.
 However the Java compiler doesn't initialize the local variables.

+In PrintData, we've used the System.out.printf() function to output the variables.
+This function is called the print formatter and allows us to print a string with references to the variable arguments following it.
+We can note that the code for character is "%c", boolean is "%b" and integer is "%d".

 ### TypeCasting Output
 ```bash
 Original integer      : 1000